suhasbhairav/ScalaDesignPatterns/README.md

 # ScalaDesignPatterns
-Basic Design Patterns written in scala
+Contains basic design patterns written in Scala.
 They are based on https://github.com/paulocheque/scala-design-patterns and https://gist.github.com/kencoba